bentomhall/nih-system/homebrewery/world/player-options.md

 ### Overclocked Aether Engine (20th)
 As an action, you put your aether engine into an hyperactive state.
 For one minute, you regain 10 aether charges at the start of each of your turns (up to its maximum) and you can cast any of your spells, infused or not.
 Additionally, you deal the extra lightning damage from Improved Charged Strike on every hit.
 Once you use this ability, you cannot do so again until you finish a long rest.

-## Archetypes
+## Mechanist Archetypes
 ### Forgemaster
+The Forgemaster focuses on the mechanical part of his muse, creating a suit of magically-powered armor that enhances his abilities.

-#### Power Armor: Core (1)
+#### Power Armor: Core
 You gain proficiency in heavy armor.
 Your carrying/lift/drag capacity doubles.

-#### Additional Proficiencies (1)
+#### Additional Proficiencies
 You gain proficiency in athletics and intimidation.

-#### Power Armor: Limbs (3)
+#### Power Armor: Limbs
-You always count as having a running start when you jump and your high jumps are as far as your long jumps.
+Starting at 3rd level, you always count as having a running start when you jump and your high jumps are as far as your long jumps.

 Additionally, you have advantage when grappling or shoving creatures your size or smaller and can grapple creatures up to two sizes larger than you.

-\page
-#### Power Armor: Helmet (6)
+#### Power Armor: Helmet
-You cannot be blinded or deafened.
+Starting at 6th level, you cannot be blinded or deafened.
 Additionally, you can see creatures within 60 feet of you regardless of heavy obscurement, as long as they do not have total cover from you.

-#### Power Armor: Improved Core (9)
+#### Power Armor: Improved Core
-Choose one of the following:
+Starting at 9th level, you can choose one of the following:

-- Restorative Infusion: When you activate an infused spell item that does not deal damage, you regain hit points equal to 5x the spell level.
+**Restorative Infusion:** When you activate an infused spell item that does not deal damage, you regain hit points equal to 5&times; the spell level.
 If that would bring you above your maximum hit points, you gain the extra as temporary hit points instead.
-- Infusion slots: When you activate an infused spell item that targets only you, you do not have to have it in hand.
+**Infusion slots:** When you activate an infused spell item that targets only you, you do not have to have it in hand.
-- Pulsing Infusion: When you activate an infused spell that normally only targets you, you can choose up to 1 additional willing creature within 10 feet that you can see as a target.
+**Pulsing Infusion:** When you activate an infused spell that normally only targets you, you can choose up to 1 additional willing creature within 10 feet that you can see as a target.

-#### Power Armor: Complete Set (13)
+#### Power Armor: Complete Set
+Starting at 13th level, your armor is complete.
+This grants the following benefits.
 - You can now breathe underwater and have a swim speed of 30 ft.
 - You gain a fly speed of 30 feet.
 - You are immune to gas-based poison or stench effects.

 ### Trapsmith
+Like their Inventor cousins, Trapsmith Mechanists focus on ranged combat and the innate abilities of their Aether Engines, enabling them to use them as traps.
-#### Ricochet Shot (1)
+#### Ricochet Shot
 If you miss with a ranged weapon attack, you can re-target the attack to another creature within 30 ft of the original target.
 Roll the attack again at disadvantage.
+Once you use this a number of times equal to your Intelligence modifier, you cannot do so again until you finish a long rest.

-#### Additional Proficiencies (1)
+#### Additional Proficiencies
 You gain proficiency with acrobatics, deception, and thieves tools.
+\page

-#### Mine-layer (3)
+#### Mine-layer
-You throw a small mine out to a point you can see within 30 ft.
+Starting at 3rd level, you can throw a small mine out to a point you can see within 30 ft as an action.
 Choose one of the following:

-Sticky Mine: The next time a creature moves within 10 feet of the mine, it erupts in a mass of sticky foam, covering a 15 ft radius.
+**Sticky Mine:** The next time a creature moves within 10 feet of the mine, it erupts in a mass of sticky foam, covering a 15 ft radius.
 All creatures within that radius must make a STR save or have their speed reduced to 0 by the foam.
 Affected creatures can make a Strength (Athletics) check to break free (same DC).
 The area is difficult terrain for 1 minute.

-Flashbang Mine: The next time a creature moves within 10 feet of the mine, it erupts in a blinding flash of light and deafening sound.
+**Flashbang Mine:** The next time a creature moves within 10 feet of the mine, it erupts in a blinding flash of light and deafening sound.
 All creatures within 15 feet must make a Constitution saving throw.
 On a failed save, they take 3d8 thunder damage and are blinded until the end of your next turn.
 On a success, they take half damage and are not blinded.
 You can choose any number of creatures that will not trigger the effect.
 You can use this a number of times equal to your Intelligence modifier (minimum once), regaining expended uses when you finish a long rest.

-#### Zip Line (6)
+#### Zip Line
-You can shoot a special arrow attached to a cable up to 60 ft at a solid surface.
+Starting at 6th level, you can shoot a special arrow attached to a cable up to 60 ft at a solid surface as an action.
 It embeds itself and the line anchors itself to a surface within 5 feet of you.
 It can hold up to 300 lbs.
-Creatures who did not see it being shot must make a Perception check against your spell DC to see it–if they do not and walk through it, they are knocked prone.
+Creatures who did not see it being shot must make a Wisdom (Perception) check against your spell DC to see it.
+If they do not see it and walk through it, they are knocked prone.
 Once you use this ability, you cannot use it again until you complete a long or short rest.

-#### Aether Scanner (9)
+#### Aether Scanner
-You create a monocle that senses the presence of magical effects.
-While wearing it, you are under the effects of detect magic and see invisibility.
+At 9th level you create a monocle that senses the presence of magical effects.
+While wearing it, you are under the effects of *detect magic* and *see invisibility*.

-#### Advanced Mines (13)
+#### Advanced Mines
-When you use your Mine-layer ability, you can choose to enhance the mines.
+Starting at 13th level, when you use your Mine-layer ability, you can choose to enhance the mines.
 Choose one of the following:

 - The radius increases to 25 ft explosion/20 ft sensor.
 - The foam from the sticky mine remains sticky for the duration–creatures that enter the foam or start their turn there must also make the saving throw.
 - The foam from the sticky mine restrains targets caught in it instead of simply immobilizing them.
 - The flashbang mine stuns creatures on a failed save and blinds them on a success.
 - The flashbang mine deals 8d6 thunder damage instead of 3d8.
+\column
 ### Chemist
+The alchemically-focused chemists learn to better cast spells as well as create and disperse potions and munitions.
 #### Additional Proficiencies
 You gain proficiency in Arcana and Medicine, as well as alchemist’s tools and herbalists’ kits.